A summer rhythm where keiki build confidence without pressure

 • Choose one strong concept to develop further

-• Connect emotion, purpose, and function in their work
+• Connect emotion, purpose, usefulness, and community impact

 Benefits